 netiquette applies: Be polite, don't argue.
 Don't write in ALL CAPS, don't use excessive exclamation or question marks.
 Post in proper sentences, not text-speak or shorthand or long run-on sentences.

 Make question titles clear and obvious: For example

 Where is TM59 located? is more clear.
 Try and make the title one complete sentence (the length limit is quite high).

 No duplicate questions: Please do a quick search before asking a question.
-We have over 12,000 questions here so your question has probably been asked already!
+We have over 20,000 questions here so your question has very likely been asked already!
 Also, when you ask a question more suggestions will show (box with a yellow background) so check those as well.

 Avoid duplicate answers: If there is already an answer on a question there is no need to post unless the current answers are wrong or you can significantly improve on them.
 Just upvote the best answer(s).
 (Note if multiple people end up posting answers in a short space of time it doesn't matter.)

 Only answers in the answer box: Use the comment function to reply to others' posts, for example to ask for clarification on a question/answer.
 If you need to add to your own post, click

 edit to change it.

 No moveset questions: We already have moveset questions for every final-evolution Pokemon (and several others besides).
 Just search for the Pokemon, e.g.